irsc/TOP_RockPaperScissors/README.md

 Use prompt() to get input from the user.
 Read the docs here if you need to.
 Feel free to re-work your previous functions if you need to.
 Specifically, you might want to change the return value to something more useful.
 Feel free to create more “helper” functions if you think it would be useful.

+// Using interface
+New Branch of the project we will remerge on later
+In our UI, the player should be able to play the game by clicking on buttons rather than typing their answer in a prompt.
+For now, remove the logic that plays exactly five rounds.
+Create three buttons, one for each selection.
+Add an event listener to the buttons that call your playRound function with the correct playerSelection every time a button is clicked. (you can keep the console.logs for this step)
+Add a div for displaying results and change all of your console.logs into DOM methods.
+Display the running score, and announce a winner of the game once one player reaches 5 points.
+You will likely have to refactor (rework/rewrite) your original code to make it work for this.
+That’s OK!
+Reworking old code is an important part of a programmer’s life.